Scheduled maintenance: requesting in the catalogue will be unavailable on Sunday 3 March between 3am and 4am AEDT. We apologise for any inconvenience.

 5. Information Security Management System (ISMS)

-The following operational requirements make up the Library’s management system for information security.
+The following operational requirements comprise the Library's information security management system.

 The Library has a low appetite for risks associated with information security.
 The realisation of information security risks could adversely affect strategic outcomes and damage the Library’s reputation.